 Reduce layout design time by adding the chart in the designer, and preview the final layout without deploying the app to a device or emulator.

-Apply gradient colors to visualize data in different colors, improving the readability and appearance of the chart.
+Apply gradient colors to visualize data in different colors, improving the readability and appearance of a chart.